nhantrichuyenanh/linux-distribution-order-of-business/README.md

 ---

-For me, I successfully installed **Arch Linux (Cinnamon)** on an old 2007 DELL laptop, but didn't on a 2013 SONY one.
+P.S.
+I successfully installed **Arch Linux (Cinnamon)** on an old 2007 DELL laptop, but didn't on a 2013 SONY one.
 So for the latter, I installed **Linux Mint**, which was successful but it ran painfully slow, so I ultimately installed **EndeavourOS (KDE Plasma)**.
 It took only time, patience, and willpower.